 This chapter opens with four angels holding back the destructive winds of the four cardinal directions.
 Few commentators believe that these four angels are holding back literal wind.
 According to Hebrews 1:7, winds represent angels: “In speaking of the angels he says, ‘He makes his angels winds.’”1 I believe the four winds being held back in v.
 1 are the four horsemen of Revelation 6.
 As noted by G.K.
 Beale the four horsemen of Revelation 6:1-8 are “modeled” after the four horsemen of Zechariah 6:1-8 who are explicitly identified as “the four winds of heaven” in Zechariah 6:5:2“And the angel answered and said unto me, These are the four winds of heaven, which go forth from standing before the Lord of all the earth [emphasis mine].”3 The word translated winds in Zechariah 6:5 is ruach which is also often translated spirits.
 Ruach means breath, wind, spirit.

 The fact that the four winds which appear to be the four horsemen of Revelation 6:1-8 are held back in the beginning of Revelation 7 implies that the events predicted in Revelation 6 take place after those of Revelation 7.
 This fact is again implied in Revelation 7:3.
-In this v. an angel from the east says to the angels of the four winds, “Do not harm the land or the sea or the trees until we put a seal on the foreheads of the servants of our God.”
+Here an angel from the east says to the angels of the four winds, “Do not harm the LAND, sea or trees until we seal the foreheads of the servants of God.”
 It is clear that the LAND WAS HARMED in Revelation 6:14 when “every MOUNTAIN and ISLAND was removed from its place.”
 This contradiction between Revelation 7:3 and Revelation 6:14 shows that though John sees Revelation 6 before Revelation 7 this is just the order in which John sees his vision and is not the order of its fulfilment.